 Responsive Site, Brand/identity, Content Management Systems

-When it is built, the Museum of the American Revolution will be the first national museum dedicated to telling the complete story of our nation’s founding.
+The Museum of the American Revolution is the first national museum dedicated to telling the complete story of our nation’s founding.

-Bluecadet created a website that not only generates support for and awareness of the museum, but also provides unique educational content.
-We first built the website in 2009 and revamped it in 2011.
+Bluecadet created a website that not only generates support for and awareness for the museum, but also provides unique educational content.
+We first built the website in 2009 and revamped it in 2011 and 2017.
 It includes resources for educators, access to the collection, a nationwide American Revolution survey, and in-depth articles about the American Revolution.